Brant/project_dj/README.md

 From the root of this project, run at command line...

 	python ./gogo.py

-If you are on some linux or unix system (including OSX), you should be able to just run *./gogo.py*

 ### 2. Start working
 If you want to jump right into designing a homepage, head to: